MyNimrod/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 6-print_sorted_dictionary.py prints a dictionary by ordered keys.
 7-update_dictionary.py replaces or adds key/value in a dictionary.
 8-simple_delete.py deletes a key in a dictionary.
+9-multiply_by_2.py  returns a new dictionary with all values multiplied by 2